 Around the same time as the proliferation of Celtic Cross building, one of the best known and finest examples of Irish Jewelry – the Tara Brooch was being crafted.
 This brooch lay buried for centuries before being rediscovered near Tara in Co.
 Meath in the late 1800s.
 Replicas of the Tara Brooch remain one of the most popular pieces of Irish Jewelry even today.

-Irish Jewelers in the 21st century strive to build on the traditions of the great jewelry designers of the past, while drawing on an even wider range of symbols which celebrate Irish and Celtic heritage.
+Irish Jewelers in the 21st century strive to build on the traditions of the great jewelry designers of the past while drawing on an even wider range of symbols that celebrate Irish and Celtic heritage.
 Rings, Pendants, Earrings and Bracelets today feature a variety of instantly recognizable designs, which are meaningful and distinctively Irish and Celtic including:

-Trinity Knot: The Trinity Knot is and ancient Celtic symbol which is a symbol of the everlasting as it has no beginning and no end.
-Sometimes also called the Celtic Love Knot it also represents an eternal love.
+Trinity Knot: The Trinity Knot is an ancient Celtic symbol which is a symbol of the everlasting as it has no beginning and no end.
+Sometimes also called the Celtic Love Knot it also represents eternal love.

 Ogham Script: This early Gaelic script was carved on stone monuments around Ireland and pre-dates the arrival of St. Patrick.
 The system of lines representing letters of the alphabet makes ogham jewelry a conversation piece and is popular in personalized Irish jewelry today.